Azure/Azure-Landing-Zones/docs/content/accelerator/userguide/2_start/_index.md

 The inputs differ depending on the version control system and infrastructure as code tooling you have chosen.

-We provide a spreadsheet that you can use to help gather the required information to fill out the configuration files.
-You can download it {{< a-download href="examples/tf/accelerator/config/checklist.xlsx" download="checklist.xlsx" >}}HERE{{< /a-download >}}.

 ### 2.2.1 Bicep

 Click through to the relevant page for detailed instructions: